Detroit Promise Scholars Program

-The Detroit Promise, administered by the Detroit Regional Chamber Foundation, is last dollar (gap) funding provided to eligible students to cover the costs of tuition and mandatory fees.
+The Detroit Promise Scholarship, administered by the Detroit Regional Chamber Foundation, is a last dollar (gap) fund provided to eligible students in order to cover the costs of tuition and mandatory fees.
 As a last dollar scholarship, any gift aid (including scholarships and grants) will always be applied to a student's bill first.
-At Eastern Michigan University, any balance after gif aid (ex: Pell/TIP) is applied will be covered using institutional aid (generously granted by the college/university, itself) and a contribution from the Michigan Education Excellence Foundation/Detroit Promise.
+At Eastern Michigan University, any balance after gif aid is applied (ex: Pell/TIP) will be covered using institutional aid (generously granted by the university) and a contribution from the Michigan Education Excellence Foundation/Detroit Promise.
 Eastern Michigan University may also elect to use a student's other earned scholarship dollars towards this cost.

 Detroit Promise funding is not competitive.
-Every student who registers and meets the requirements will receive funding if their college determines they have need!
+Every student who registers and meets the requirements throughout high school will receive funding if their college determines they have need!

-- Attend for all four years and graduate from any Detroit high school: Detroit Public Schools Community District (DPSCD), charter, private, parochial, home school, etc. Students who have attended multiple Detroit high schools are eligible
+- Attend for all four years and graduate from any Detroit high school: Detroit Public Schools Community District (DPSCD), charter, private, parochial, home school, etc. (students who have attended multiple Detroit high schools are still eligible).

-- Must have a 3.0 cumulative GPA as of February 15 of senior year
+- Have a 3.0 cumulative GPA as of February 15 of senior year.

-- Must have a minimum score of 21 ACT/1060 SAT as of April 30 of senior year (exams reporting after April 30 are ineligible)
+- Have a minimum score of 21 ACT/1060 SAT as of April 30 of senior year (exams reporting after April 30 are ineligible).

 How to Apply

-Register on the Detroit Promise site during your senior year of high school.
+Register on the Detroit Promise website during your senior year of high school.

 Only your counselor or college advisor can indicate that you have met the eligibility requirements for four-year funding.
 Once your counselor or college advisor updates your overall GPA and exam score in the Detroit Promise system, you will receive an email with instructions to login to your Detroit Promise account and select your four-year schools of interest.